-IKEA organizational structure is unique.
-“Around the globe, a large number of companies operate under the IKEA trademarks.
+IKEA has a unique organizational structure.
+Specifically, “around the globe, a large number of companies operate under the IKEA trademarks.
 All IKEA franchisees are independent of Inter IKEA Group.
 A large group of franchisees are owned and operated by INGKA Group.
 Inter IKEA Group and INGKA Group have the same founder, and a common history and heritage, but have operated under different owners and management since the 1980s”

 Specifically, IKEA Group sold key subsidiaries for EUR 5.2 billion to increase the flexibility of the business to be able to adapt to changes in the external global marketplace.
 IKEA management considers this change to be much needed as “new low-margin market entrants and online players like Amazon.com are making life harder for everyone in retail”.

 IKEA Group Report contains a full analysis of IKEA organizational structure.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on IKEA.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on IKEA.
 Moreover, the report contains analyses of IKEA leadership, business strategy and organizational culture.
-The report also comprises discussions of IKEA marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of IKEA marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Our Business in Brief (2017) Inter IKEA Group, Available at: http://www.inter.ikea.com/en/about-us/business-in-brief/